 Specialty drugs may be covered under your medical benefits or under your Blue Rx Complete prescription drug benefits.
+If a specialty drug that is covered under your medical benefits is not provided by your physician, we recommend that you purchase specialty drugs through a participating pharmacy or through the specialty pharmacy program.
 To determine whether a particular specialty drug is covered under your medical benefits or under your Blue Rx Complete prescription drug benefits, consult the Wellmark Blue Rx Complete Drug List at myWellmark.com, or call the Customer Service number on your ID card.
+See Specialty Pharmacy Program, page 50.